fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Start-AzureRmSqlServerUpgrade.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmSqlServerUpgrade** cmdlet starts the upgrade of an Azure SQL Database server version 11 to version 12.
+The **Start-AzureRmSqlServerUpgrade** cmdlet starts the upgrade of an ssSDS server version 11 to version 12.
-You can monitor the progress of an upgrade by using the Get-AzureRmSqlServerUpgrade cmdlet.
+You can monitor the progress of an upgrade by using the [Get-AzureRmSqlServerUpgrade](./Get-AzureRmSqlServerUpgrade.md) cmdlet.

 ## EXAMPLES